calebtuttle/portfoliobuilder/README.md

     Basket0 created.

-We can double check that the basket was created with `inspectbasket` (I'm omitting the entire list of S&P500 constituents).
+We can double check that the basket was created with `inspectbasket` (I'm omitting the entire list of basket constituents).

     > inspectbasket Basket0
     Inspecting Basket0...